HealthSeptember 07, 2017|UpdatedMay 02, 2025

 New care delivery models increasingly promote collaborative care across the continuum.
 When clinical systems accurately map DSM-5 to SNOMED CT, information sharing is enhanced, and healthcare organizations are better positioned to achieve a longitudinal health record.
 SNOMED CT bridges the communications gap for problems and diagnosis and helps overcome fragmented care delivery.

-Enhanced analytics
+Enhanced population health analytics

 Value-based care demands that providers and payers elevate care management strategies to better address chronic disease and population health.
 Accurate mapping of DSM-5 data ensures analytics initiatives are more accurate and complete.
 The use of a standard clinical terminology across the enterprise and care continuum simplifies queries and resulting reports.
 In addition, the increased specificity of SNOMED CT compared to the ICD billing code sets improves the granularity of the analysis.
 For instance, healthcare organizations achieve capabilities that allow for more sophisticated queries such as identifying all patients who have both heart disease and anxiety.